 Need we say more?
 Alright, let’s dive into the good stuff then.

-- Brand awareness: Introduce your brand to the untapped, awaiting masses!
+The Brand Awareness objective is geared toward introducing your brand to the untapped, awaiting masses! (think about “ad recall”).

 Choose your objective wisely and make sure it aligns with what you’re really trying to accomplish.

 You’ve got questions about Facebook advertising and we have the answers!
 But here’s one important question that you should answer on your own: who’s your target audience?